Work for New Horizons

 The post-holder will:

-- Apply Practice policies, standards and guidance
+Apply Practice policies, standards and guidance

-- Discuss with other members of the team how the policies, standards and guidelines will affect own work
+Discuss with other members of the team how the policies, standards and guidelines will affect own work

-QUALIFIED ADVANCED NURSE PRACTITIONER/PARAMEDIC PRACTITIONER
+ADVANCED NURSE PRACTITIONER

 HOURS: Part-time – Minimum of 17 hours per week, will consider more.